 - intangible assets These include trademarks, patents, customer lists, goodwill, etc. that were acquired in a transaction.

-- deferred charges This category includes bond issue costs that are being amortized over the life of the bonds and deferred income taxes that pertain to certain assets.
+- deferred charges This category might include deferred income taxes that pertain to certain noncurrent assets.